openstack-archive/senlin/doc/source/developer/policies/health_v1.rst

 Proactive Node Status Polling
 -----------------------------

-The most straight-foward way of node failure detection is by checking the backend service about the status of the physical resource represented by a node.
+The most straight-forward way of node failure detection is by checking the backend service about the status of the physical resource represented by a node.
 If the ``type`` of ``detection`` is set to "``NODE_STATUS_POLLING``" (optionally, with an ``interval`` value specified), the *health manager* will